Reservations

 Reservation Enquires

-It’s no secret that Pride in Amsterdam is one of Europe’s brightest hotspots.
-The city’s history of freedom, tolerance, and diversity make it a special place to celebrate Pride, where every house, shop and street joins in the festivities regardless of sexual orientation or gender identity.
+It’s no secret that Pride in Amsterdam is one of Europe’s best spots to be.
+The city’s history of freedom, tolerance and diversity makes it a special place to celebrate Pride, where every house, shop and street joins in the festivities.

 What is Pride Amsterdam?

-The festival takes place over nine days, featuring hundreds of activities including cultural events, sports competitions, film screenings, art exhibitions, debates, and of course, numerous parties.
-The crown jewel of these festivities is the world-famous Canal Parade, where approximately 80 decorated boats sail through Amsterdam’s historic canals, creating a unique celebration unlike any other Pride event globally.
+The festival takes place over 15 days this year, featuring hundreds of activities including cultural events, sports competitions, film screenings, art exhibitions, debates and, of course, numerous parties.
+The crown jewel of these festivities is the world-famous Canal Parade, where about 80 decorated boats sail through Amsterdam’s historic canals, creating a unique celebration unlike any other Pride event globally.

 1. The Canal Parade

-A two-day dance festival that’s all about showing the world entertainment and music choice have nothing to do with status, gender or sexuality.
-Held at Westergas, there are multiple rooms to explore to see as well as plenty of wacky and wonderful stages bursting with energy.
+A two-day electronic dance festival that’s all about showing the world that entertainment and music choice have nothing to do with status, gender or sexuality.
+Held at Westergas, there are multiple rooms to explore as well as plenty of wacky and wonderful stages bursting with energy.

-• Watching from your own boat: If you want to watch the Canal Parade from your own boat (up to 10 meters in length), you’ll need to purchase a Pride Vignette.
-These will become available from 1 July 2025, via the official Pride Amsterdam website.
-The vignettes are zone-specific, determining where along the route you can position your boat.
+• Watching from your own boat: If you want to watch the Canal Parade from your own boat (up to 10 metres in length), you’ll need to purchase a Pride Vignette.
+These will become available from 1 July 2026, via the official Pride Amsterdam website.
+The vignettes are zone-specific and determine where along the route you can position your boat.

 • Private boat experiences: Various companies offer private boat experiences during the parade, which typically include food, drinks, and prime viewing positions.
 These exclusive experiences require advance booking and range in price based on the level of luxury offered.